secretsystems/one_line_dero_node/README.md

 # one_line_dero_node

+Basically the easiest way to launch a node is to have a script do it for you.

-For a fastsync node, drop this command in your terminal.
+For a [fastsync](GitHub.com/secretsystems/one_line_dero_node/blob/main/fastsync.sh) node, drop the command in your terminal and press enter.

 ```
 bash <(curl -s https://raw.githubusercontent.com/secretsystems/one_line_dero_node/main/fastsync.sh)